nov3mb3r/trident/README.md

 - Kerberos sessions

 ## Usage
-Using administrative privileges, just run the script from a PowerShell console:
+Using administrative privileges, just run the script from a PowerShell console
 ```powershell
 PS >.\trident.ps1
 ```
-s

 For Advanced collection
 ```powershell
 PS >.\trident.ps1 -a